institutional access

 State Plans to Close All Hotel, Motel Shelters This Summer

-• Lieutenant Governor Kim Driscoll emphasized that shutting down hotel shelters is crucial for ensuring families have a stable foundation and will reduce the state's expenditures by hundreds of millions annually.
+• Lieutenant Governor Kim Driscoll emphasized that shutting down hotel shelters is crucial for helping families achieve stability and will result in annual savings of hundreds of millions of dollars for the state.

 Insights by Ground AI